 • Located five miles east of Kaycee, Wyoming, the North Fork Ranch is a grazing ranch featuring live water and native hay meadows with 3,238± deeded acres and 40± BLM lease acres.

-• Fully fenced and cross-fenced into two pastures with 4-wire steel and wood posts, the ranch consists of productive and native grass pastures with gramma grass, black root, and western wheat grasses.
+• Fully fenced and cross-fenced into two pastures with 4-wire steel and wood posts, the ranch consists of productive and native grass pastures with gramma grass, black root, and western wheat.

-• Rotational grazing is possible with a heated stock tank with water from a city tap.
+• Rotational grazing is possible with a heated stock tank with water via a city tap.

 • With tremendous all-weather road access, this is very viable, low-overhead, grazing ranch.

-• Improvements are minimal and consist of an older set of uninhabited buildings.
+• Improvements are minimal and consists of an older set of uninhabited buildings.